 When the characteristic rash on the legs and buttocks is present, especially if accompanied by abdominal or joint pain, doctors can easily diagnose HSP.
 A diagnosis may be more difficult if joint pain or abdominal symptoms are present before the rash appears, or if symptoms take several weeks to show up.
 To help make the diagnosis, the doctor may recommend a skin biopsy.

 The doctor also may request routine blood tests to look for signs of infections, anemia, or kidney disease.
 If abdominal pain is severe, imaging tests (like X-rays or ultrasound) may be needed.
-A stool sample can check for blood in the stool and urine.
+A stool sample can check for blood in the stool (poop).
+A urine sample can reveal blood or protein in the urine.

 Up to half of kids who develop HSP will have complications with their kidneys, so the doctor will probably check kidney function over several months.
 If the doctor suspects that HSP has caused kidney damage, your child may need to see a kidney doctor (nephrologist).